rifatrakib/practical-pydantic/schema/README.md

 #### Top-level schema generation

 You can also generate a top-level JSON Schema that only includes a list of models and related sub-models in its `definitions`.

+#### Schema customization

+You can customize the generated `$ref` JSON location: the definitions are always stored under the key `definitions`, but a specified prefix can be used for the references.

+This is useful if you need to extend or modify the JSON Schema default definitions location.
+E.g. with OpenAPI.

+It's also possible to extend/override the generated JSON schema in a model.
+To do it, use the `Config` sub-class attribute `schema_extra`.
+For example, you could add `examples` to the JSON Schema.

+For more fine-grained control, you can alternatively set `schema_extra` to a callable and post-process the generated schema.
+The callable can have one or two positional arguments.
+The first will be the schema dictionary.
+The second, if accepted, will be the model class.
+The callable is expected to mutate the schema dictionary in-place; the return value is not used.